+Today, a business accumulates a lot – a lot – of files as time passes, and for the most part, they all need to be stored somewhere.
 In addition to that, there’s a good chance that multiple people will need to remain involved with these files.
 These challenges can be resolved by adopting solutions devoted to file sharing and collaboration.
-To assist with this process, we’ve decided to share a few best practices that will help make your implementation much easier.
+To assist with this process, we’ve decided to share a few best practices that will help make file sharing much easier.

 Plan Out How Your Files Will Be Organized

 When naming folders, it is important that, if someone were to have to search for it, that they can find it.
 That is why you want to name folders and files according to their practical purpose.

 Have you ever gone looking for a specific file only to find out that the file you were searching for is a completely different type of file?
 It’s frustrating.
 Save file types in the manner in which works best for everyone.

 A folder can get very sloppy very quickly.
 If a file doesn’t belong in a folder, don’t save it in the folder.

 The thing that will make a shared file management platform work the best is workers that understand how the other people using it manage files.
 Train your new people to ensure they understand.

 Creating a system to govern how and where files are stored will make a lot of difference when people need access to them.
 That segues nicely into our next point: